 Copper Materials/Products

 Copper materials and products come in various forms, each designed to cater to specific industrial and commercial applications.
-Here are some common parameters used to specify different copper materials and products:

 Chemical Composition: The primary parameter defining copper alloys is their chemical composition, which determines properties like conductivity, strength, and corrosion resistance.
 Common alloys include brass (copper-zinc), bronze (copper-tin or copper-aluminum), and nickel silver (copper-nickel-zinc).